shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you can get one last use out of your Formed spells.
 Whenever one or more of your Formed spells would simply dissipate at the end of your turn, you may instead use your reaction to activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.

-You may also activate Violent Dismissal when you dispel one of your Formed spells as a free action.
+You may also activate Violent Dismissal when you dispel one of your Formed spells as an action.

 ### Last Word